Featured Blog: From Reporting to Decision Support: What Executive Dashboard Get Wrong.

 My work focuses on impact, sustainability, and adoption, not just dashboards.

-I am currently a Solutions Consultant at The Information Lab US, delivering analytics solutions across Tableau, Alteryx, cloud data platforms, and SQL-based environments.
+I am currently a Solutions Consultant at The Information Lab US, building analytics solutions across various platforms including but Tableau, Alteryx, cloud data platforms, and SQL-based environments.

-In addition to client delivery, I serve as a Team Lead for consultants on placement, providing technical mentorship and delivery guidance to support high-quality execution across client engagements.
+As a Team Lead for consultants on placement, I provide technical mentorship and delivery guidance to support high-quality execution across client engagements.

 I also support: